sreedevk/pocketbase-sdk-rust/README.md

 </p>

 <p>
 Pocketbase SDK currently only known to work on x86 targets.
 So essentially only CLI/Native applications can be built using Pocketbase SDK.
-But WebAsm support is on the [Roadmap](#roadmap)
+But WebAsm support is on the <a href="#Roadmap">Roadmap</a>
 </p>

+#### Currently Compatible with Pocketbase Version 0.10.3

 # Installation